Courthouse in Malaysia

 Rental Lease

-Ensure your lease is "stamped" (taxed) by the LHDN (local tax authority).
-Without this stamp, the contract has no value in court in case of a rental dispute.
+Make sure your lease is "stamped" by the LHDN (local tax authority).
+Without this stamp, the contract has no value before a court in the event of a rental dispute.

 💼

-The Employment Act protects employees earning less than RM 4,000 per month, but managers also have recourse through the Industrial Court.
-Always check your notice and non-compete clauses.
+The Employment Act protects employees earning less than RM 4,000 per month, but executives also have recourse through the Industrial Court.
+Always check your notice period and non-compete clauses.

 Frequently Asked Questions about Justice